 It is expensive, so the other options on here are far more economical for other disinfecting, but when it comes to yeast – this is the single most effective way to stop it in its tracks on your clothing and cloth diapers.
 You can buy it at your local health food store.

-For heavy disinfecting (when dealing with something nasty or resistant): ½ to 1 teaspoon of GSE to each load of laundry.
+For disinfecting (when dealing with something nasty or resistant): I’m updating this to 2 teaspoons of GSE to load of laundry.
 This is one bottle of the GSE available on amazon.
 (See the RDA’s yeast experiment.)
-Wash and dry normally
+Wash and dry normally.

 Hydrogen Peroxide: This is a liquid oxygen bleach and breaks down into water and oxygen.